by Diane Spicer

 FUN hiking stuff??

-Some people read that title, and say "What's so fun about getting tired and sweaty?"
+Some people read that declaration and say "What's so darn fun about getting tired and sweaty?"

 You're just my kinda hiker!